zaakirio/zaakirio/README.md

 ## *ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚
 ☽◯☾ Web3 + Infosec enthusiast

-⚜ currently building file manager in rUsT
+⚜ currently deep in the weeds with local llm's

 ‧₊˚🖇️✩ ₊˚🎧⊹♡ Feel free to reach out - collaboration over competition - together we achieve more
 <!--